eladmaimoni/obsidian_notes/IIA/Online Site Scanner & Mapper.md

 Our system introduces a novel approach to construction site scanning by leveraging the existing cameras installed on cranes.
 Unlike traditional site scanning solutions that require separate equipment and dedicated time, our platform transforms crane cameras into an automated site scanning tool, running in the background without disrupting daily workflows.
+What IS THE END GOAL?
+WHAT IS IT DIFFER FROM CURRENT SYS?
+TECH and USR
+CLARIFY THE ON THE FLY ASPECT
+- EXPLAIN THE TECHNICHAL TERMS USED
 ### Goal

 The primary goal of this feature is to increase efficiency and reduce the costs associated with site scanning.
 By utilizing the cameras already in place, we eliminate the need for additional scanning equipment and minimize the overhead involved in separate site surveys.
 This not only reduces setup costs but also ensures that scanning occurs as a natural byproduct of crane operations.